Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/instruction.rst.txt

 The asymptotic-gain negative-feedback model uses one controlled source of the circuit as *loop gain reference variable*.
 The name of this controlled source is stored in the attribute: **SLiCAPinstruction.instruction.lgRef**.
 A list with controlled sources that are available for this purpose is returned by the method:  **SLiCAPinstruction.instruction.controlled()**.

-One of the controlled sources of this list can be assigned as loop gain reference variable.
+Any controlled source from this list can be assigned as loop gain reference variable.
 This can be done with the method **SLiCAPinstruction.instruction.setLGref()**.

+For the analysis of balanced circuits, SLiCAP supports the definition of dual loop gain references.

 .. code-block:: python